Last Updated on February 20, 2022 by melissanreynolds

-For the last three years, I have acknowledged my illness and my limitations and worked to both learn about them and conquer them.
+For the last several years, I have acknowledged my illness and my limitations and worked to both learn about them and conquer them.

 But there is a tricky balance here.
 You don’t want to dwell on your pain and fatigue (or whatever symptoms you deal with), you don’t want to stop doing things you want to do and you don’t want to be seen as the “sick” person.
 You do, however, want to know your boundaries.

 I acknowledge and respect my boundaries as best as I can, because I have found that I can often overexert myself – and I then pay for it.
 As my only advocate, I have to do it.
 Because it can be hard for other people to grasp what it is to struggle through a day or, worse, to be stuck in bed in extreme pain, fatigue and panic.

 Everything I do, I do to stay away from being unwell.
 I guess, because I look healthy and because I achieve so much, it is hard for someone (even someone who witnesses my everyday life) to grasp the fact that I could be one bad call away from a flare up.
 So when I compromise and stay out late, I am compromising my energy and my experience of wellness.
 Even if I am not in bed the next day, my pain could be worse, my fatigue will probably be increased – that day becomes a day that I am not living but merely coping.